Anthony Fauci Warns ‘Inevitable’ Second Coronavirus Wave Could Mean A ‘Bad Fall And A Bad Winter’

 Some models predict that 72,000 people will die within the next few months, but Fauci says that number could increase if states open early.

 On the other hand, Fauci said that social distancing measures can safely be lifted if certain measures are in place.
-Most important of those is a robust testing system that enables officials to test and track people who have the virus.
-Those people would also need to be isolated.
+The most important of those is a robust testing system that enables officials to test, track, and then isolate people who have the virus.

 However, many state leaders say that they don’t have the capacity necessary to test at the level recommended by experts.
-Nationwide, the country is behind other developed nations.
-While the U.S. has the highest number of COVID-19 cases, it only has performed 16.4 tests for every thousand people.
+Nationwide, the country is lagging behind other developed nations.
+While the U.S. has the highest number of COVID-19 cases in the world, it only has performed 16.4 tests for every thousand people.

-In Italy, which has the third-highest number of cases, they are testing at a rate of 29.7 to 1,000 people.
-Spain, with the second-highest number of cases is testing at 22.3 for every 1,000 people.
+In Italy, which has the third-highest number of cases, the country is testing at a rate of 29.7 to 1,000 people.
+Spain, with the second-highest number of cases, is testing 22.3 for every 1,000 people.

 “The truth is that we’re going in the right direction,” he said.
 “But we need to continue to partner in a very active collaborative way with the states, we need to help them the same way they need to do the execution.”